ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C15_Advanced_Generics.md

 `from __future__ import annotations` or run in a module where that's the default).

 Most type checkers support such recursive type aliases.
-In use, if you annotate a variable as `JSON`, the type checker will understand nested structures of dicts and lists accordingly.
+In use, if you annotate a variable as `JSON`, the type checker will understand nested structures of dicts and lists accordingly:
-For example:

 ```python
 # recursive_alias_applied.py